 Beaver Stadium is located in State College, Pennsylvania and is home to the Penn State Nittany Lions.
 The stadium is named after James A. Beaver, a lawyer who grew up in nearby Bellefonte, served in the Union Army during the Civil War and ultimately became the governor of Pennsylvania and the President of Penn State University’s Board of Trustees.

 As a graduate of Penn State University, I’m intimately familiar with the ins and outs of Beaver Stadium, which is the third largest stadium in the world with a capacity of 106,572.
-In this post, you’ll learn everything you need to know about seating in Beaver Stadium, including row and seat numbers, seat views, best and worst seats, student section details, parking, tailgating and more.
-Once you’re ready to buy tickets, check out TickPick’s Cheap Penn State Tickets, we never charge service fees!
+In this post, you’ll learn everything you need to know about seating in Beaver Stadium, including row and seat numbers, seat views, best and worst seats, student section details, parking, tailgating and where you can find the same Penn State football seats at prices 10% cheaper than our leading competitor.

 Beaver Stadium Seating Chart